seansovine/opengl_examples/README.md

 along with some of our own infrastructure we're slowly building up for working with OpenGL graphics as we work through the tutorial.

-Next, I plan to experiment with some lighting more sophisticated texture techniques.
+Next, I plan to experiment with some lighting and more sophisticated texture techniques.